andycandy-de/SimpleAndroidBridge/README.md

 #### Full promise

-The call type `CallType.FULL_PROMISE` allowes you to call the native android code in a background thread.
-So the javascript execution is not blocked and web view is free to perform its work. *(Recommended for long running tasks)*
+The `CallType.FULL_PROMISE` call type enables you to execute native Android code in a background thread, allowing JavaScript execution to continue uninterrupted.
+As a result, the web view remains responsive and free to perform its tasks. *(Recommended for long-running tasks)*

 ```kotlin
 // Kotlin